allanrepo/recipeHandler/README.txt

 from the xml.

-./Debug/recipeHandler -t localuser_u1703_DMDx_sim -d -conf ./recipeHandler_config.xml
+./Debug/recipeHandler -t localuser_U1703_DMDx_sim -d -conf ./recipeHandler_config.xml
+./Release/recipeHandler -t localuser_U1703_DMDx_sim -d -conf ./recipeHandler_config.xml

 Next Debug #goals20180413
 - 	in updateTestProgramData(), sendEndOfWafer(), sendEndOfLot(), sendStartOfWafer(), sendStartOfLot() are commented out try enabling it and see its effects in ST. also try to understand what the hell these functions do...
+-	verify if chuck temp is consistently read back from prober and placed into lotinformation